 2.5.
-Access conditions to the co-investment partners and to third-parties

-In France, access to in-house wiring is mandated through symmetrical regulation.
-An operator installing in-building wiring is required to grant a passive access to other operators at the concentration point.
-If all installed fibres are already in use, access may be granted higher in the network (passive or active).
-When requests for access are made prior to the installation of the lines in the building, the respective operator must grant reasonable requests from operators to benefit from access to an additional dedicated optical fibre for each unit in the building.
+Access conditions to the co-investment partners and to third-parties of the lines in the building, the respective operator must grant reasonable requests from operators to benefit from access to an additional dedicated optical fibre for each unit in the building.
 ARCEP recommended a transparent consultation process to identify all operators wanting to participate in co-financing in-house wiring.
 As result of this rules, buildings are alternately equipped by France Telecom, Free, or SFR (or other operators) who grant each other passive access.